Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-cop26.html.markdown

 #### Mara

 I’m a little bit pessimistic at this point.
 I would be very happy if, at the COP, it’s going to be less talking about very tiny details.
 That is what frustrates me the most, that it’s just talking, talking, talking, and nothing really happens.
 It seems that these negotiators have no clue that the world is on fire, or almost on fire.
 So I hope that the COP itself will be more meaningful.
 Not so focussed on the bureaucratic details.
 I mainly hope that we are able to raise the ambition, and also that the public is more aware of the need for urgent action.

+> "I hope that the COP itself will be more meaningful.
+Not so focussed on the bureaucratic details.
+I hope we are able to raise the ambition, and that the public is more aware of the need for urgent action."

 #### Flight Free UK